Five steps to starting an endowment: even smaller nonprofits can

 And growth?
 Growth is funded by cash. … Money enables mission, but profits enable growth.
 Without profits (and profits that are retained, not immediately spent), you can’t grow.

-In a 2013 conversation, Brinckerhoff mentioned the common misconception that, to nonprofits that are passionate about their missions, having a cash reserve is considered somehow immoral.
-To combat this mindset, he suggested that any nonprofit board members who are business owners or senior managers consider how much cash their businesses keep in reserve, claiming that it’s no different for the nonprofits they serve: both need cash reserves.
+In 2013, Brinckerhoff mentioned the common misconception that, for nonprofits passionate about their missions, a cash reserve is considered immoral.
+He suggested that any board members who are business owners consider how much cash their businesses keep in reserve.
+He claimed that it’s no different for the nonprofits they serve: both need cash reserves.
 “Operating with less than three to six months of cash … is crazy,” he declared.
 “In most cases for most nonprofits, having more cash is a good thing.”

 Donors may well be more in tune with wise financial fundamentals than board members.
 As Joanne Fritz, the former nonprofit guide for About.com, observes: